todogroup/governance/Touchpoint/README.md

 Who Are These Touchpoints For?

-These meetings are limited to General Members, but summary notes are open to the broader community, always following Chatham House Rules.
+These meetings are limited to General Members and presenters (guests), but summary notes are open to the broader community, always following Chatham House Rules.

 ### Pre-Meeting Information: